valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

              the command to run as the determined user, so that any future user dependent activity, such as ACL checks within scripts will proceed as expected.
-             Otherwise, the command will run as the Redis unrestricted user.
+             Otherwise, the command will run as the Valkey unrestricted user.
     * `S` -- Run the command in a script mode, this means that it will raise an error if a command which are not allowed inside a script (flagged with the `deny-script` flag) is invoked (like SHUTDOWN).